the-gigi/gigi-zone/content/posts/2024/11/auto-web-login-part-4/index.md

     └── main.rs
 ```

-The Cargo.toml file is the project file, which contains somme metadata and the dependencies
+The Cargo.toml file is the project file, which contains some metadata and the dependencies

 ```toml
 [package]